 Today, Bitcoin adoption is spreading through Africa and many companies like Yellow Card Financial are making that happen.
 The goal is to bring Financial Inclusion to everyone and make sending and receiving money from anywhere in the world seamless.

-A lot of crypto currencies have sprung up since Bitcoin.
+A lot of cryptocurrencies have sprung up since Bitcoin.
 There are very well over 5000 cryptocurrencies today and you may never hear of many of them.
-However, some have gained so much popularity that you will come across them in conversation involving crypto trading.
+However, some have gained so much popularity that you will come across them in conversations involving crypto trading.
 Some include Litecoin (LTC).
 Ripple (XRP), Steem (STEEM) and Ethereum (ETH).

 Every other cryptocurrency other than bitcoin is referred to as an “altcoin”.
 This is because these digital currencies present themselves as better alternatives to bitcoin.
 While their utility as a medium of exchange might not be relevant to many, people interested in investing in crypto have to understand to some extent the workings of altcoins so as to make informed trading decisions.